 mission and spirituality as informed by our Celtic heritage.

-We will share in a short time of opening worship (based on themes related to
+Following a short time of opening worship (based on themes relating to St

 More seminars to follow - also possibly a trip to the Holy